 A short video summarising the scheme can be viewed below.

 Work is due to begin on Wednesday 18 July and work is expected to last for around five months.

 The main construction work will take place between 7.30am and 6pm, Monday to Friday, and on the occasional Saturday morning between 7.30am and 1pm.

 Whilst every effort will be made to keep disruption to a minimum whilst work is taking place, temporary three-way lights will be required at various locations throughout the construction period to allow the existing signals to be replaced.
 Every effort will be made to have only one set of temporary lights in operation at a time and they will be manually operated during busy times of day to minimise disruption.

-The southbound bus lane from Russell Avenue to Torr Lane will be closed from mid-October for around one month.
-The northbound bus lane from Whiteford Road to Hartley Road will be closed from early September for around three months.
+The southbound bus lane from Russell Avenue to Torr Lane will be closed from 25 September for around one month.
+The northbound bus lane from Whiteford Road to Hartley Road will be closed from 22 October for around six weeks.
 It is expected that all bus stops on Mannamead Road will remain open throughout the works.

 It will also be necessary to close the entrance and exit of Torr Lane, at its junction with Mannamead Road, between 9.30am and 3.30pm, for up to one week at the beginning of October.
 Suitable diversions will be in place during this closure.

 Notices will also be placed on site in advance detailing any closure, restriction or diversion and will also be advertised in the local press.
 For the latest travel updates follow @plymhighways and @plymouthcc on Twitter.

 The cost of the scheme is approximately £1.7 million. £1.05 million of funding is being provided by the Heart of the South West Local Enterprise Partnership.